 Algaecides are important chemicals because they can address sudden algae overgrowth.
 Manufacturers state that the chemicals last up to five years before expiring.
 However, some professionals don’t recommend storing more than you need for a single year in case they go bad sooner.

 Generally, the best policy is always to check a product’s expiration date before storing it.
-Some products may last longer or need to be replaced quicker depending on how they were produced.
+Some products may last longer or need to be replaced more quickly, depending on how they were produced.
 Different chemical types may have significantly different shelf lives as well.

 How to Store Pool Chemicals